Young

 By including art in the curriculum, we nurture the whole mind.
 Art is open ended.
 If we show answers (examples of how something should look), what is left to nurture the whole mind?
 If we allow kids in class to do copying in art, is it still art?
 How are independent problem solving, creative thinking, experimentation, discovery learning, expressiveness, and imagination to be fostered?

 To motivate and instruct in art, we offer non-visual ideas, questions, experiences such as sounds, smells, touch sensations.
-These activities require individual imaginative thinking to make them into visual expressions.
+These activities require individual imaginative thinking to transform them into visual expressions.
 We can use stories (without showing pictures) to ignite the child's imagination and desire to experiment and show a picture of what they imagine.
 We can use memories, experiences, and observations from actual things (not pictures of things).
-All of these thought processes require brain processing in order to translate them into artwork.
+All of these thought processes require brain processing in order to transform them into artwork.
 None of these allow for mere thoughtless imitation and mirroring.

 DEALING WITH MISTAKES